OpenSLO/OpenSLO/README.md

   method is set to TimeSlices

 - **timeSliceWindow** *(numeric | duration-shorthand)*, required only when budgeting method is set to TimeSlices.
-Denotes the size of timeslice for which data will be evaluated e.g. 5, 1m, 10m, 2h, 1d.
+Denotes the size of a time slice for which data will be evaluated e.g. 5, 1m, 10m, 2h, 1d.
 Also ascertains the frequency at which to run the queries.
-Default interpretation of unit if specified as a number is minutes.
+Default interpretation of unit if specified as a number in minutes.

 ---